What Kind of Woman

 Film Independent’s Fiscal Sponsorship program opens the door to nonprofit funding for independent filmmakers and media artists.
 Donate today and help bring What Kind of Woman to life.

-A biracial Assisted Reproductive Technology (A.R.T.)
-Psychologist returns to her native San Francisco, when her father dies, and her mother suffers a breakdown from being evicted from their lifelong home.
-Among many buried secrets, she learns she was conceived by donor sperm and her mother has been having an affair with a woman for several years while married to her father.
+A biracial A.R.T. psychologist returns to her native San Francisco, when her father dies, and her mother suffers a breakdown from being evicted from their lifelong home.
+She arrives to help her mother, only to learn of bubbling and complex family secrets.

 Make a donation to What Kind of Woman.